Tuition fees - Master´s degrees in English at NTNU

 - Copy of the decision letter from the Norwegian Directorate of Immigration (UDI)

-- Copy of a valid residence permit or registration certificate for the family member you have been granted family reunion with
+- Copy of a valid residence permit and UDI decision letter for the family member you have been granted family reunion with

 You have lived and worked in Norway full time for at least 24 months prior to starting your studies.
 You must hold a residence permit as an employee and have been paying taxes in Norway continuously for at least the 24 months prior to starting your studies.